Police Blotter: February 24, 2021

 DUI ARRESTS

-Sabrina M. Schmitt, 41, of the 1900 block of Bechelli Lane, Redding, was arrested by the California Highway Patrol at 11:04 p.m.
+Sylvester Guzman-Garcia, 56, of the 600 block of Main Street, Yuba City, was arrested by the California Highway Patrol at 5 p.m.
 Feb.
-17 on southbound Interstate 5 at College City on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving under the influence with a prior DUI conviction and hit and run with property damage.
-She was booked into the Colusa County Jail.
+22 on Oswald Road.
+He was booked into Sutter County Jail.

-Heriberto A. Hernandez, 52, of Arbuckle, was arrested by the California Highway Patrol at 10:25 p.m.
+Jose A. C. Rangel, 36, of the 400 block of 12th Street, Marysville, was arrested by the Yuba City Police Department at 9:55 p.m.
 Feb.
-18 on Wildwood Road at Wagner Avenue in Arbuckle.
-He was booked into the Colusa County Jail.
+21 on Highway 99.
+He was booked into Sutter County Jail.

-Lesieli V. Afu, 22, of the 3500 block of S. Walton Avenue, Yuba City, was arrested by the Colusa Police Department at 3:37 p.m.
+Samantha N. Cockrum, 50, of the 6000 block of Elverta Avenue, Marysville, was arrested by the California Highway Patrol at 9:30 p.m.
 Feb.
-20 on State Route 45 and Lurline Road in Colusa.
-She was booked into the Colusa County Jail.
+21 on Hammonton-Smartsville Road.
+She was booked into Yuba County Jail.

-Fabian T. Garcia, 20, of the 1200 block of Terry Street, Williams, was arrested by the California Highway Patrol at 1:55 p.m.
-Feb.
-21 on Tenth and Jay Streets in Colusa.
-He was booked into the Colusa County Jail.

-Delfino D. Valdovinos, 47, of the 2600 block of Princeton Street, Sacramento, was arrested by the California Highway Patrol at 11:07 p.m.
-Feb.
-20 on northbound Interstate 5 just north of Husted Road in Williams on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving under the influence with a prior DUI conviction and driving without a license.
-He was booked into the Colusa County Jail.